 We strongly recommend that you have your testing done at a UPMC facility.
 This will make sure that we have fast and easy access to your results, which helps our Transplant Team to keep the transplant process moving.
 All bills for donor evaluation testing should be directed to UPMC Transplant Services for processing.

 After organ donation surgery, UNOS requires that organ donors have routine follow up testing 6 months, 1 year, and 2 years after the donation.
 The UPMC Transplant Team will order this testing for you and help with scheduling.
 You are not financially responsible for these tests.
 Again, we strongly recommend that you have your testing done at a UPMC facility to avoid unnecessary bills.

 To become a donor to a patient already receiving treatment at Children's Hospital, you will be connected with the patient's transplant team.
-You can also call us at 412-648-3200 to find out more about the living donation process.
+You can also call us at 412-692-6110 option 1 to find out more about the living donation process.

 If you are a parent donating part of your liver to your child, your surgery will take place at UPMC Presbyterian Hospital while your child's surgery will occur at Children's Hospital of Pittsburgh of UPMC.
 The hospitals are approximately 2 miles apart.

 We offer video conferencing between hospitals so you can see and speak to your child a day or two following surgery.
 We'll provide every possible assistance to connect you to your child as you both recover.

 Everyone recovers at a different time.
 You can expect to stay in the hospital about a week recovering from surgery.
 Most people return to work and normal activities within 2 or 3 months, depending upon the physical demands of your job.